PavelPZ/riverpod_navigator/README.md

 The mission of the navigation is to keep *string-path* <= **typed-path** => *navigation-stack* always in sync.
 With the **typed-path** as the source of the truth.

+Note:
-Note: *There is a one-to-one relationship between the given segment and the screen (HomeSegment - HomeScreen, BookSegment - BookScreen).
+- *There is a one-to-one relationship between the given segment and the screen (HomeSegment <-> HomeScreen, BookSegment <-> BookScreen, ...).
 In the following text, I sometimes confuse this two terms.*

 ## Simple example